martinfeussner/martin_GDA_casestudy/README.md

 Here you find my R script and visuals produced while working on this case study.

-Statemnt of the business task:
+Statement of the business task:
 Creating insights to the differences in bike usage of annual members and casual riders of Divvy Bikes.

 Description of data sources used: